PHARMACY TECHNICIAN

 Hybrid Learning

 The Pharmacy Technician program is taught using a hybrid learning environment.
-All hybrid courses will utilize online and in-person instruction.
-Lectures may be offered on campus or remotely via a Learning Management System (LMS).
-Laboratory classes and practical training will be held on campus or at a clinical site.
+All academic courses will be taught fully online via a Learning Management System (LMS).
+Practical training will take place at a clinical site.

 Online classes will be taught synchronously.
 Synchronous instruction is real-time instruction that requires students to attend classes at scheduled times.